A short history of humanitarian action

-The principles for international aid first originated after the first world war, with the Treaty of Versailles, but philosophies attributed to humanitarian action stem from many belief systems; the concept of Christian charity, the Islamic tradition of Zakat and ethical concepts of appropriate wartime conduct as outlined by the Chinese, Greeks and Romans.
+The principles for international aid first originated after the first world war, with the Treaty of Versailles.
+However, philosophies attributed to humanitarian action stem from many belief systems; the concept of Christian charity, the Islamic tradition of Zakat, and ethical concepts of appropriate wartime conduct as outlined by the Chinese, Greeks and Romans.

 Modern history shows that, as advances were made in weapons, communications and transport, there was a parallel growth in the scale of conflict.
 Those same advances, however, also allowed the distribution of aid on scales not previously seen.
 Various Geneva conventions were defined, providing the current perspective on the appropriate treatment of civilians, wounded soldiers and prisoners during conflicts.